gaoyuanliang/road_sign_tagging/README.md

-# road_sign_detection
+# road sign tagging

-Detecting the road signs from images
+Tagging the images which has the road signs like

 downlaod the pre-trained road sign detection model from the url